 The success of Western students depends not only on the resources and support they receive inside the classroom, but is very much dependent on the resources and support made available to them outside the classroom as well.
 In order for students to be successful on our campus, we need to look at them holistically and ensure that we're providing them with ample resources to aid in their progress while at Western.
 Unfortunately, as funding at our institution in limited, we do not have the resources available to fully ensure student success from a holistic standpoint.
 First-generation, low-income, and students of color need more academic and advising support to guarantee their success and graduation from Western and Western needs the resources to recruit and retain a more diverse group of students to our campus.
-Students with mental and emotionally disabilities need to be given more resources for counseling and professional health services.
+Students with physical, mental, and emotional disabilities need to be given more resources for counseling and professional health services and Western Washington University needs to ensure that all campus spaces are ADA accessible.
 Additionally, students who are survivors of sexual trauma and assault need more resources to help them heal after their trauma.
+Finally, all students from marginalized identities, including queer students need additional resources to support their success both in and out of the classroom while attending Western